NX-AI/tirex/README.md

 ## FAQ:

-- **When loading TiRex I get error messages**:
+- **Can i use TiRex on CPU**:
-> Please check the section on CUDA kernels in the Readme above.
-In the case you can not fix your problem you can use a fallback implementation in pure Pytorch.
-However this can slow down TiRex considerably!
+> In general you can you TiRex with CPU.
+However this will slow down the model considerable and might impact forecast quality.
+To enable TiRex on CPU you need to disable the CUDA kernels (see section [CUDA Kernels](#cuda-kernels))

 - **Can I train / finetune TiRex for my own data**
 > TiRex already provide state-of-the-art performance for zero-shot prediction, i.e. you can use it without training on your own data.
  However, we plan to provide fine-tuning support in the future.
 If you are interested you can also get in touch with NxAI.

+- **When loading TiRex I get error messages regarding sLSTM or CUDA**:
+> Please check the section on [CUDA kernels](#cuda-kernels) in the Readme.
+In the case you can not fix your problem you can use a fallback implementation in pure Pytorch.
+However this can slow down TiRex considerably!

 ## CUDA Kernels